emanic/calico/master/getting-started/mesos/tutorials/policy/universal-containerizer.md

 - Configure policy based off these labels

 To demonstrate this, we will use Marathon to launch an nginx webserver using the Universal Containerizer.
-Then, we will launch basic curl task which will repeatedly curl the webserver.
+Then, we will launch basic curl task which will repeatedly curl the web server.

-> **NOTE**
->
-> This example assumes you are running in a DC/OS environment since it uses the DC/OS DNS to access the
-> webserver.
-It is easy enough to adjust this demo for non-DC/OS environments by replacing the
-> `webserver.marathon.containerip.dcos.thisdcos.directory` DNS name with the IP address of the webserver container.
+<div class="alert alert-info" role="alert"><b>Note</b>: This example assumes you are running in a DC/OS environment since it uses the DC/OS DNS to access the web server.
+It is easy enough to adjust this demo for non-DC/OS environments by replacing the <samp>webserver.marathon.containerip.dcos.thisdcos.directory</samp> DNS name with the IP address of the web server container.</div>

 ## Setting Labels